 All of this on top of making headway through the Duke of Edinburgh Bronze & Silver Awards and the Chief Scout’s Platinum & Diamond Awards!

-We’re not sure what 2024 holds just yet, but 2025 they are planning their own 10 day trip to Iceland – and have invited the older Scouts from 100th to join them!
+In summer 2025 they are planning their own 10 day trip to Iceland – and have invited the older Scouts from 100th to join them!

 We look forward to seeing where else this Explorer Unit can go – our bets are abroad for their Explorer Belt Award.